markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 The `all` operation also takes a Boolean expression.
 And it evaluates to true if the expression is true for _all_ elements of the list.
 Otherwise it returns false.
 In terms of Boolean algebra, it joins all of the expression by `and`.
-You can see how this is cumbersome:
+You can see how this is cumbersome if you wrote it manually:

 ![](Collections/TrainTicket3.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A78a11fed-32ce-4e6e-924f-b137d7d5481f%28chapter06_collections%29%2F930561793192530667)